OUT OF GRIEF COMES LASTING GRACE, BEAUTY AND DIGNITY

 Imagine the comfort and solace these gowns could provide to the family of a child that has tragically passed on?
 Imagine the good this can do, the sorrow it can help ease.

-For no charge, nor any cost, The Angle Gown Initiative will take on these old wedding gowns (or evening gowns), carefully deconstruct them and then use the fabrics to create perfect Angel Gowns.
+For no charge, The Angle Gown Initiative will take on these old wedding gowns (or evening dresses), carefully deconstruct them and then use the fabrics to create perfect Angel Gown® garments.
 Each is hand made, lined in cotton for the softest touch and then delicately trimmed with beautiful detail.
-Any damaged fabric is entirely removed and the finished Angel Gown washed and beautifully packaged.
+Any damaged fabric is entirely removed and the finished Angel Gown® beautifully packaged.
 From a forgotten dress, perhaps a dusty memory, comes new beauty, grace and dignity.